determined-ai/determined/docs/setup-cluster/advanced-setup-guide/overview.rst

             .. note::

-               When using AWS or GCP, ``det CLI`` manages the installation of the Determined Agent for you.
+               When using AWS or GCP, ``det CLI`` manages the installation of the Determined agent for you.

          .. tab::

             Kubernetes

-            To install the Determined Master on cloud using Kubernetes, start here:
+            To install the Determined master on cloud using Kubernetes, start here:

             -  :ref:`Install on Kubernetes <install-on-kubernetes>`